 Although it can be a single stage process, following a suitable polishing preparation stage, brushing can be done in several stages to obtain a particular finish.
 Brushed finishes have the same special finish code, 2J in BS EN 10088-2 as dull polished.

 In buffing no attempt is made to remove metal from the surface.
 Buffing is only intended to smooth and brighten the existing surface.
 Traditionally buffing uses cotton or felt based media, often with the addition of lubricants applied to the buffing wheel.

 Whenever buffing is being considered as the final finishing operation, it is important that the pretreated, (or existing), surface is defined and controlled.
 Buffing cannot be used as a substitute for polishing to obtain finishes such as 1P/2P on ‘intermediate’ abraded ground or polished surfaces.
 It will only smooth down the surface and will not impart the same characteristics as if the surface has been abraded with successively finer grit sizes, (i.e. as in polishing).

 Buffing cannot be used as shortcut to obtaining a polished finish.
 If the surface that is to be finished by buffing is too coarse, there is risk that traces of the underlying surface finish will be visible on the finally buffed surface.

 An excellent source of information for specifying mechanically finished stainless steel surfaces is the BSSA ‘Stainless Steel Surface Finishes’ manual.
 This has an extensive range of surface finish swatch samples, literature and contact details of finishing companies.

 Ground and polished (satin) finishes

-There were no intermediate successive grind/polish stages were required when producing a BS 1449-2 3B finish.
+There were no intermediate successive grind/polish stages required when producing a BS 1449-2 3B finish.